doubleodd/website/src/front.md

     Double-odd elliptic curves are fairly mundane; about 1/4th of all elliptic curves are double-odd curves.
-Such curves are considered secure for cryptography, just like any other random elliptic curve with a large enough subgroup with a prime order.
+Such curves are considered secure for cryptography, just like any other random elliptic curve with a large enough subgroup of prime order.

   - The formulas are *fast* and provide performance at least on par with twisted Edwards curves.
 In some respects they are faster; e.g. point